Child support isn’t always cut and dry.

 If the payer doesn’t pay child support, he or she may be subject to wage garnishment, collection of lottery winnings, suspension or revocation of driver’s license and professional or business licenses, suspension of passport, interception of federal income tax refunds, and contempt of court orders.

 With so many factors involved in child support, make sure you understand your child support responsibilities and/or rights.
-Contact experienced family law attorney Ben Carrasco to get your questions answered.
+Contact experienced family law attorney Ben Carrasco to get your Texas child support questions answered.